 “This letter of intent is a key component in building relationships with aerospace companies across the globe and for Adams County to provide a launch site,” he said after the agreement was signed.
 “Colorado has been coined ‘Aerospace Alley,’ and partnerships like this ensure it will remain a major destination for this industry.”

-Ogawa and other PD Aerospace company leaders were present this week for a panel about the burgeoning aerospace industry in Colorado.
-Jay Lindell, who works specifically with aerospace for the Colorado Office of Economic Development and International Trade, said about 29,000 Coloradans are employed directly through the aerospace and more than 150,000 are indirectly employed by the industry.
+Ogawa and other PD Aerospace company leaders were present for a panel about the burgeoning aerospace industry in Colorado.
+Jay Lindell, who works specifically with aerospace for the Colorado Office of Economic Development and International Trade, said about 29,000 Coloradans are employed directly through the aerospace and more than 150,000 who are indirectly employed by the industry.

 Aerospace is responsible for a $3.2 billion payroll, making Colorado the largest space economy in the U.S. in 2013, according to the most recent statistics available.

 He’s hoping that number will increase with the development of the spaceport.